Summary

 Data Flow

-In this plant, the data flow works as follows:
+In this plant the data flow proceeds as follows:

-- Sensors output analog/digital signals to edge PLCs (Programmable Logic Controllers)
+- Sensors output analogue/digital signals to edge PLCs (programmable logic controllers).

-- Edge PLCs digitize and publish to an MQTT broker via Sparkplug B protocol
+- Edge PLCs digitise and publish to an MQTT broker via the Sparkplug B protocol.

-- The ingestion validator (our Python script) runs as a sidecar, monitoring for unknown sensor IDs
+- The ingestion validator (the Python script described earlier) runs as a sidecar, monitoring for unknown sensor IDs.

-At 500 sensors averaging 10 Hz, the system handles approximately 5,000 inserts per second during normal operation, with bursts up to 50,000/s when high-frequency vibration captures are triggered.
-TimescaleDB on a single node (16 vCPU, 64 GB RAM, NVMe SSD) handles this comfortably with batch inserts.
+With 500 sensors averaging 10 Hz, the system handles approximately 5,000 inserts per second during normal operation, with bursts of up to 50,000 per second when high-frequency vibration captures are triggered.
+TimescaleDB on a single node (16 vCPU, 64 GB RAM, NVMe SSD) handles this load comfortably with batch inserts.

 Dashboard Queries

-The operations team uses a Grafana dashboard backed by these queries:
+The operations team uses a Grafana dashboard backed by the following queries:

 -- Dashboard Panel 1: Plant Overview — current status of all equipment